cerico/elista/README.md

 ### elista.local.sh

-TODO If you want to run locally
+If you want to run production locally with nginx TODO

-### Conventions

-Directory name should be same as repo name, for now